 - a.
-Biomedical waste training will be scheduled as required by paragraph 64E-16.003(2)(a) F.A.C..
-Training sessions will detail compliance with this operating plan and with chapter 64E-16 F.A.C..
-Training Sessions will include all of the following activities that are carried out in our facility: - i.
+Biomedical waste training will be scheduled as required by paragraph 64E-16.003(2)(a) F.A.C.
+Training sessions will detail compliance with this operating plan and with chapter 64E-16 F.A.C.
+Training Sessions will include all of the following activities in transportation or if performed in our facility: - i.
 Definition and identification of biomedical waste - ii.
-Segregation - iii.
-Storage - iv.
+Segregation (if performed) - iii.
+Storage (if performed) - iv.
 Labeling - v.
 Transport - vi.
-Procedure for decontamination biomedical waste (if performed at the facility) - vii.
+Procedure for decontaminating biomedical waste (if performed) - vii.
 Contingency plan for emergency transport - viii.
 Procedure for containment - ix.
-Treatment method (if performed at the facility) - b.
+Treatment method (if performed) - b.
 Training for activities performed at the facility is outlined in Attachment A. - c.
 Our facility must maintain records of employee training.
 These records are kept at the corporate headquarters and copies may also be kept at this facility.
 Training records will be kept for participants in all training sessions for a minimum of three (3) years and will be available for review by Department of Health (DOH) inspectors.
 An example of an attendance record is appended as Attachment B.